-Pay day is an important day in the lives of all employees.
+Payday is an important day in the lives of all employees.
 It is important to make sure that employees are paid accurately and on time.
-To ensure that employees are paid correctly, it is very important to make the right deductions, to add the right allowances, to include the correct withheld tax amount and to make the correct superannuation payments.
+To ensure that employees are paid correctly, it is very important to make the right deductions, add the right allowances, include the correct withheld tax amount, and make the correct superannuation payments.
 Correct payroll is not only important to the employees, but it is equally important for tax compliance and overall financial condition.
-Without the proper knowledge in payroll, this payroll process can be difficult and complicated.
-As an accounting graduate you have several options as to what type of accounting career you would like to specialise in and payroll accounting is definitely one to consider.
-But whichever career you choose, you should make sure that it is one that you are interested in and that you have proper knowledge and training in the are you choose.
+Without the proper knowledge of payroll, this payroll process can be difficult and complicated.
+As an accounting graduate, you have several options as to what type of accounting career you would like to specialize in and payroll accounting is definitely one to consider.
+But whichever career you choose, you should make sure that it is one that you are interested in and that you have the proper knowledge and training in the area you choose.

 What is payroll

 The payroll of a business is a record of all amounts earned by its employees.
-Details included in the payroll records relate to employee gross wages and salaries, deductions, bonuses or commissions, tax withheld, superannuation, pay for time not worked and other items that would appear on an employee’s pay slip.
-The primary function of the payroll department is to ensure that all the employees are paid correctly, and the deductions are remitted to the respective authorities in a timely manner.
+Details included in the payroll records relate to employee gross wages and salaries, deductions, bonuses or commissions, tax withheld, superannuation, pay for time not worked, and other items that would appear on an employee’s pay slip.
+The primary function of the payroll department is to ensure that all the employees are paid correctly and that the deductions are remitted to the respective authorities in a timely manner.

 Roles and Responsibilities of Payroll Officer

-Payroll officers are those employees who monitor the payroll related information and data.
-Payroll officers have numerous role and responsibilities.
+Payroll officers are those employees who monitor payroll-related information and data.
+Payroll officers have numerous roles and responsibilities.
 Their roles and responsibilities include: –

 - Collection of timesheets

 - Calculate PAYG withheld amount and pay the tax to ATO

 - Send pay amount to respective employees’ account

 - Liaise with employees and management